mivano/azure-cost-cli/README.md

         --query           JMESPath query string.
 See http://jmespath.org/ for more information and examples

 COMMANDS:
+    accumulatedCost    Show the accumulated cost details
-    show    Show the cost details for a subscription
+    costByResource     Show the cost details by resource

 ```

 When you do not specify a subscription id, it will fetch the actively selected one of the `az cli` instead.